NuroDev/nuro.dev/data/blog/next_config.md

 ---

-Starting off with, to me at least, one of the most obvious & best features.
+Moving on to, to me at least, one of the most obvious & up there features.
 TypeScript support.

 I personally don't like using the [CommonJS syntax](https://flaviocopes.com/commonjs/) where possible.
-To the point that for most projects now when I want to write a simple Node script I quickly add [`tsup`](https://tsup.egoist.sh/) so I can use TypeScript & a number of other great features.
+To the point that for most projects now when I want to write a simple Node script I quickly add [`tsup`](https://tsup.egoist.sh/) so I can use TypeScript & a number of other handy features.
-One scenario I particularly hate is when a library offers a object type definition & then CAN use it in CommonJS but it looks ugly.
+One scenario I particularly hate is when a library offers a object type definition & but you have to use the CommonJS `@type {import('...').TypeName}` syntax to use it.

-This is, to me, ugly:
+For comparison, this, to me, is ugly:

 ```js:next.config.js
 /**